leviem1/lmkb/.github/ISSUE_TEMPLATE/knowledge_request.md

 ---
 name: Knowledge request
-about: Request that an page be written on a topic
+about: Request that a page be written on a topic
 title: ''
 labels: request
 assignees: ''